Hunter Henry Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Season Stats

-- Henry's stat line reveals 45 catches for 517 yards and nine touchdowns.
-He puts up 32.3 yards per game, and has been targeted 69 times.
+- Henry has 45 receptions (on 69 targets) for 517 yards and nine touchdowns, averaging 32.3 yards per game.

-- So far this season, 13.7% of the 505 passes thrown by his team have gone Henry's way.

-- Henry has seen the ball thrown his way 17 times in the red zone this season, 23.9% of his team's 71 red zone pass attempts.
+- With 17 targets in the red zone this season, Henry has been on the receiving end of 23.9% of his team's 71 red zone pass attempts.

 - The Patriots have run 52.2% passing plays and 47.8% rushing plays this season.
 They rank eighth in the NFL in scoring.